 Assessment During a Pandemic

-As the college has made the wrenching transition to remote teaching, faculty have also had to change how they measure the extent to which their students have learned the curriculum.
-Such changes have raised concerns about equity and effectiveness, concerns for whcih there are no easy answers.
+As the College has made the wrenching transition to remote teaching, faculty have also had to change how they measure the extent to which their students have learned the curriculum.
+Such changes have raised concerns about equity and effectiveness, concerns for which there are no easy answers.
 Fortunately, Erick Montenegro at the National Institute for Learning Outcomes Assessment has put together a valuable collection of resources available here.
 A short summary of some of these issues and how best to approach them can be found here.

-If you are interested in learning more about the Discipline Assessment Cycle (DAC), and how it ties into TracDat, please download the manual (here).
+If you are interested in learning more about the Discipline Assessment Cycle (DAC), and how it ties into TracDat, please download the manual here.